 Rocket Japanese is built around recorded audio in the form of dialogues.
 The dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words (this is great for conversational Japanese).

 Overall Rocket Japanese is a comprehensive course that does a good job of incorporating speaking and listening, as well as reading and writing.
+You can check out our full review of the course here.

 You can check out our full review the course here.